Skip to content

 }

-2. You need to program the method gravity_compensation() to calculate de desired torques.
+2. You need to program the method gravity_compensation() to calculate the desired torques.

 // Method to calculate the desired joint torques